 The Public Interest Disclosure Act 2013 (the PID Act) creates a public interest disclosure scheme that promotes integrity and accountability in the Commonwealth public sector by:

-- encouraging and facilitating the disclosure of information by public officials about suspected wrongdoing in the public sector
+- encouraging and facilitating the disclosure of information by current and former public officials about suspected wrongdoing in the public sector

 - ensuring that disclosures by public officials are properly investigated and dealt with.

 The Commonwealth Ombudsman is responsible for promoting awareness and understanding of the PID Act and monitoring its operation.
-The Ombudsman has prepared a range of information sheets, guides and presentations about the public interest disclosure scheme.
-In particular, the Ombudsman has issued a guide to making a disclosure under the PID Act which includes information about:
+The Ombudsman’s website includes information about:

 - who can make a public interest disclosure

-- who can a public interest disclosure be made to
+- how a public interest disclosure can be made

 - what happens once a public interest disclosure has been made.